We are planning a modern rail industry testing facility in south Wales.

 - fast-track improved services for passengers and freight operators

-- deliver significant efficiencies for the rail industry and the delivery of major projects
+- deliver significant cost efficiencies for the rail industry, including in the delivery of major projects

-- accelerate the throughput of innovation and support Wales and UK exports
+- support increased Wales and UK export opportunities

-- provide high quality jobs and training opportunities locally.
+- provide high quality jobs and training opportunities locally and regionally.

 How we are consulting